 The presence of maggots is unpleasant, and they can indeed cause some sickness, but there is no evidence that they pose any significant health risks.
 Following the advice here will ensure that your household waste won’t attract flies and leaves you with a clean environment.

-Now, if you’re not too fond of having a bunch of maggots as roommates, you might want to know how to prevent an infestation.
+Now, if you’re not too fond of having a bunch of maggots as roommates again, you might want to know how to prevent a future infestation.
 Here are some things you can do:

 - An excellent way to eliminate flies from your rubbish is by using wheelie bins.
 These are better than black bin bags for preventing flies from getting into your trash.
 Also, avoid placing the bin directly in the sun, if possible.